alexcu2718/fdf/README.md

 Cool bits:

 Speed!
-In every benchmark so far tested, it's ranging from 1.1-2x as fast for regex/glob feature sets, check the benchmarkj!
+In every benchmark so far tested, it's ranging from 1.1-2x as fast for regex/glob feature sets, check the benchmark!

 cstr! macro: use a byte slice as a pointer (automatically initialise memory, add null terminator for FFI use) or alternatively cstr_n (MEANT FOR FILEPATHS!)